 Offering.
 Provide limited time offer promotions.
 Tie content marketing to limited time offers.
 Due to taxes, laws, regulations, as well as supply and demand, offers or special promotions are usually localized.
 Contests, drawings, apps, or content downloads and other engaging activities can be used to entice your customers to participate.
 A contest can be used to encourage users to share your content or create user-generated content to win prices.

 Community.
 You may be local.
 Know what your local customer needs and wants.
 Your company may be national or international.
 Each community buys in different ways, for different reasons, and variations of a product or service because of the community.

 Location.
 Your content focus for each location of your customers.
 Think locally, nationally, and internationally.
 Local teams can help provide a local perspective for each area.

 Text.
 Image or Photo.
 Video or Audio.
 Presentation or eBook.
-Our blog [The Retail Factor] post “How to Create the Perfect Blog” goes into detail about the format to consider including the header, opening sentence, images and video, strategic call-to-actions.
+Our blog [The Retail Factor] posts “How to write the Perfect Blog” and “How to Format the Perfect Blog” both go into detail about the format to consider including the header, opening sentence, images and video, strategic call-to-actions.
 Evoke emotions.
 Get Leads. eBooks are one of the most

 Marketing or PR.
 Product.
 Executive.
 Sales.
 Customer Service.
 Customers.
 Ghost Writers.

 email.
 Social Media Platforms.
 Social Sharing.
 Third-Party Media Use.

 Now that you have inspiring, emotional content to share.
 How are you going to get the word out?
 How are you going to get traffic to your blog and website?
 Ways of driving traffic.

 email to promote your Blog.
 Segment your audiences in lists within your email marketing software.
 Think about the content you have written.
 How does it help solve problems for each segment?
 Don’t overwhelm them with all of your blog posts.
 Pick 2 or 3.